Alcohol Technical Defences (ATD) Alcohol BAC Calculations including Post Driving Drinking or 'Hip Flask' and 'Laced' Drinks.

 If necessary, this can be taken further by carrying out tests on the individual concerned to see if they have an unusual alcohol physiology or we can investigate the test itself to check it was carried out in the correct manner.

-To ask for advice or a quote for a Alcohol BAC calculation from our drink drive experts click here.
+To ask for advice or a quote for a Alcohol BAC calculation or an Alcohol Technical Defence Report from our drink drive experts click here.